 Mastic is used in cultures throughout the Mediterranean and Arab world, especially in Greek, Cypriot, Syrian, and Lebanese cuisine.
 The spread of mastic through the Mediterranean and Middle East is due to trade routes which date back to the Byzantine era.

 Its rarity has made mastic highly sought-after throughout history.
-Even today, mastic is considered a precious commodity and is not to be wasted.
+Even today, mastic is considered a precious commodity not to be wasted.
 The European Union has designated it a “protected designation of origin” product, confirming that only Chios can produce authentic mastic.

 In fact, any attempt at producing the resin outside of the island over the years has totally failed.
-Researchers believe that Chios simply makes for the perfect combination of climate and soil conditions for the aromatic sap to be collected.
+Researchers believe that Chios simply makes for the perfect combination of climate and soil conditions for the aromatic sap to be produced.

 During the Byzantine period, it was so fundamental to the economy that villages in Chios were heavily walled to protect the island’s precious “white gold.”

 Mastic production shapes daily life in Chios.
 In villages where the aromatic resin is produced, called “mastihohoria,” all of the residents partake in the preparation of the product.